 Club Activities

-Do you or someone you care about, like to play pepper, euchre, bridge, bingo, or cribbage?
-How about line dancing?
+Do you or someone you care about, like to play pepper, euchre, bridge, bingo, mahjong, or cribbage?

 If yes, that’s good to hear because our club members have a chance to play and have fun each weekday afternoon.